 A New York doctor sits at his desk, a pile of death certificates filled out to his left, and several remaining to be filled on the right.
-This is just from this morning.
+These are just from this morning.
 In his mind, he rehearses an open letter, to no one in particular: “Regrettably, it appears that many patients were killed by our own actions, by our painfully wrong presumptions.
 How could we have been so negligent?
 How did we get so caught up in the hysteria?
-How many more will die because of our arrogance and hubris?
+How many more will die because of our arrogance and hubris?”

 “Ten years we saved up for this business.
 We finally opened the doors.
-I was so proud I laughed out in tearful joy as I welcomed the first few customers.
+I was so proud, I laughed out loud in tearful joy as I welcomed the first few customers.
 A dream come true…now look at it.
 Boarded up.
 Warning signs taped up on the windows about ‘stay safe’ this and ‘in this together’ that.
-Fuck them.
-I’m fucked.
+Fuck them!
+I’m fucked!
 All that sacrifice, losing a marriage, my parents, and after jumping through all their hoops and red tape…this.
 I hope I get the virus.
 I’m done.”

 “Mommy, that man is too close.”
 We locked eyes for a moment, that toddler and I. I don’t think he was aware of the meaning of his words, but he knows that people are supposed to be kept apart.
 He doesn’t know why, not really.
 His eyes query my face for a response.
 I say nothing.
 He can’t see my mouth, my partial smile.
 His mask agitates him, so he keeps pulling it off, as his mother unloads their basket of groceries for the cashier.

 “It’s OK, honey, we have enough space.”
 She slides his mask up.
 He pulls it down.